maringa780/ClusToRa/docs/ClusToRaAnalysis.md

 3. **Setting parameters and starting analysis**
    - Find **"iughbujk"** in the results.
-   - Click the **Add** button to install the toolbox.
+   - Click the **Add** button to install the toolbox. \
-⚠️ **Critical:** Analysis must be performed using coordinates from the same tissue section, as null model randomizations are generated within that same tissue.
+⚠️ $${\color{red}Critical: \space}$$ Analysis must be performed using coordinates from the same tissue section, as null model randomizations are generated within that same tissue.
 See the _ClusToRa Analysis_ section below for instructions on setting up sample levels and previewing your configuration for a sanity check.